Building Better Software

 Explore the following international communities focused on making research visible, many of which ARDC staff are or were active members:

 - Research Software Alliance has the mission to “bring communities together to collaborate on the advancement of research software”.
-The ARDC is represented on the ReSA Steering Committee and provides additional in kind support for a community manager.

 - Software Sustainability Institute (UK) cultivates better, more sustainable, research software to enable world-class research.